Author: Richard P. Feynman

 Finished: 2024-08-20

-I finally fixed it because I had, and still have, persistence.
+I finally fixed (the radio) because I had, and still have, persistence.
 Once I get on a puzzle, I can’t get off.
 If my mother’s friend had said, “Never mind, it’s too much work,” I’d have blown my top, because I want to beat this damn thing, as long as I’ve gone this far.
 I can’t just leave it after I’ve found out so much about it.
 I have to keep going to find out ultimately what is the matter with it in the end.

 He called this tenacity, his “puzzle drive”: